History of China–United States relations: Missionaries

-The growth of the missionary movement in the first decades of the [20th] century wove a tie between the American church-going public and China that did not exist between the United States and any other country.
+The growth of the missionary movement ... wove a tie between the American church-going public and China that did not exist between the United States and any other country.
 The number of missionaries increased from 513 in 1890 to more than 2,000 in 1914, and by 1920 there were 8,325 Protestant missionaries in China.
 In 1927 there were sixteen American universities and colleges, ten professional schools of collegiate rank, four schools of theology, and six schools of medicine.
 These institutions represented an investment of $19 million.
 By 1920, 265 Christian middle schools existed with an enrollment of 15,213.
 There were thousands of elementary schools; the Presbyterians alone had 383 primary schools with about 15,000 students.

-Extensive fund-raising and publicity campaigns were held across the United States.
-The Catholics in America also supported large mission operations in China.
+Catholics in America also supported large mission operations in China.

 President Woodrow Wilson was in touch with his former Princeton students who were missionaries in China, and he strongly endorsed their work.
 In 1916 he told a delegation of ministers: This is the most amazing and inspiring vision –- this vision of that great sleeping nation suddenly awakened by the voice of Christ.
 Could there be any greater contribution to the future momentum of the moral forces of the world than could be made by quickening the force, which is being set of foot in China?
 China is at present inchoate; as a nation it is a congeries of parts, in each of which there is energy, but which are unbound in any essential and active unit, and just as soon as unity comes, its power will come in the world.